 My Lords, I thank the Minister for his reply.
 The requirement for grandparents to apply for child arrangement orders is cumbersome, expensive and needs reforming.
 However, when grandparents need to go to court to maintain contact with their grandchildren, they typically have a relationship problem with one or both parents, rather than a legal problem.
 In Australia, where there is disharmony following divorce and separation, extended family members can access family relationship centres.
 Do the Government have plans to ensure that there is similar community-based help—sited, perhaps, in the family hubs slowly emerging across the country?

-My Lords, the requirement for non-parents first to seek leave of the court in order to apply for a child arrangement order is regarded as an important filter mechanism, and was the subject of review by an independent panel in 2011 which came to be same conclusion.
+My Lords, the requirement for non-parents first to seek leave of the court in order to apply for a child arrangement order is regarded as an important filter mechanism, and was the subject of review by an independent panel in 2011 which came to the same conclusion.
 With regard to means of alternative dispute resolution, we are of course anxious to see mediation employed in the situation to which the noble Lord refers.
 He may recollect that at a recent Westminster Hall debate, on 2 May, my honourable friend the Parliamentary Under-Secretary of State in the Ministry of Justice indicated that she was carefully considering the current position and provision.
 In doing so, we will of course be happy to look at international experience.

 The law does not require to be changed in order that grandparents can make an application in respect of an arrangement order for children.
 As regards legal aid, as the noble Lord is aware, that is currently the subject of a review within the Ministry of Justice.